Interactions enable Thouless pumping in a nonsliding lattice: Dynamics of spin- and charge-correlations during pumping

 In order to understand the charge dynamics described previously we now consider the dynamics of spin- and charge-correlations in Figs.~\ref{fig:5}(d) and (e).
 The spin-correlations visibly start to oscillate when crossing the spin-gapless line after $3/4$ (blue) and $1/4$ (grey) of the pump period (orange arrows).
 Indeed, the charge dynamics remains smooth up until $\Delta \sim \Delta_c$ which happens after $1$ (blue) and $1/2$ (grey) period, respectively (black arrows).
 We can conclude that the spin excitations are converted to charge excitations with a delay of a quarter period.
 Interestingly, this effect is largely independent of system size, as shown in Fig.~\ref{fig:si2}.
 To summarise, crossing the spin-gapless line does not necessarily lead to an immediate breakdown of pumping, but excitations first have to spread to the charge sector in order to influence the pumped charge.

 The spin-gapless line plays an important role in determining the long-time behaviour of the interaction-induced charge pump \cite{nakagawa_breakdown_2018}.
-In the experiment, we observe a reduction of the pumped charge after the first cycle (Fig.~\ref{fig:si1}), which could indicate a breakdown of pumping after one cycle.
+In the experiment, we observe a reduction of the pumped charge after the first cycle (Fig.~\ref{fig:si1}), which is indicative of a breakdown of pumping after one cycle.
 Indeed, the interplay between spin- and charge-degrees of freedom implies that the dynamics of the second and subsequent pump cycles will become increasingly dependent on the precise system parameters, such as system size and pump trajectory.
 We investigate these effects using numerical calculations in Fig.~\ref{fig:si3}.
 The precise values of the excitation gaps matter crucially, which can be tuned by modifying the pump cycle and the driving protocol.
 Altering the pump trajectory in the experiment corresponds to including higher harmonics in the driving waveform which we plan to investigate in the future.

-Similarly, the addition of an Ising-type interaction term leads to an explicit opening of the spin gap in the Mott-insulating regime of the ionic Hubbard model, which can improve the stability of the pump even further (Fig.~\ref{fig:si4}).
-Ising-anisotropies have been realised with two-component bosons \cite{jepsen_spin_2020}.
+Similarly, the addition of an Ising-type interaction term leads to an explicit opening of the spin gap in the Mott-insulating regime of the ionic Hubbard model, which can stabilise the pump over many cycles (Fig.~\ref{fig:si4}).
+Ising-anisotropies have been realised with two-component bosons~\cite{jepsen_spin_2020}.

-A third approach involves the intermediate (third) phase in the ionic Hubbard model, called the spontaneously dimerised insulator (SDI).
+An alternative approach involves the intermediate (third) phase in the ionic Hubbard model, called the spontaneously dimerised insulator (SDI).
 The three phases of the ionic Hubbard model for repulsive interactions are, in ascending order of $\Delta$, Mott insulator, SDI, and band insulator.
 The transition from a Mott insulator to the SDI is accompanied by a spin-gap opening.
 The transition from the SDI to the band insulator is due to a crossing of two ground states with different charge distributions.
 Thus, adiabatic pumping could potentially be stabilised by enlarging the SDI phase and avoiding the Mott insulator altogether.
-It has been suggested that including a density-dependent hopping term into the ionic Hubbard model can enlarge the SDI phase~\cite{roura-bas_phase_2023}.
+It has been suggested that including a density-dependent hopping term into the ionic Hubbard model can enlarge the SDI phase~\cite{roura-bas_phase_2023,segura_charge_2023}.
 A density-dependent hopping can be engineered by near-resonant Floquet modulation~\cite{ma_photon-assisted_2011,meinert_floquet_2016,gorg_enhancement_2018,messer_floquet_2018}.